Edward De Lacy Evans

 Edward De Lacy Evans (c.
 1830 – 25 August 1901) was a servant, blacksmith, and gold miner who immigrated from Ireland to Australia in 1856.

 Evans gained international attention in 1879 when it was revealed that he was assigned female at birth.

 Throughout his life, Evans was admitted to several insane asylums, where doctors attempted to "cure" him of his male identity.
 Despite these attempts, he lived as a man for at least 22 years.
-Evans is registered as the father of his son.
+Evans is registered as the father of his child.
 Around 1880, he publicly acknowledged his identity, including performing at the Melbourne Waxworks under the tagline "The Wonderful Male Impersonator", and in Sydney as "The Man-Woman Mystery".

 Early life and name

 Edward De Lacy Evans was born circa 1830 as Ellen Tremayne or Tremaye.
 Details of Evans' early life and his choice of name remain shrouded in mystery.

 Evans told miners he worked with in Australia that he was born in France, had stolen £500 as a boy, and fled to County Waterford, where he acquired his Irish accent.
 However, a woman living near Corop, who claimed to be a former neighbor from County Kilkenny, identified Evans as the well-born "Ellen Lacy".
 She alleged that Evans had an illegitimate child, fled to America, and returned to Ireland in the early 1850s as "Mrs. De Lacy Evans".
 According to her, Evans dramatically rode a horse through a gathering called by John Ponsonby, 5th Earl of Bessborough, only to be "dragged off her pony" and forced to "clear out."

 Evans' third wife, Julia Marquand, claimed the name "De Lacy Evans" was a family name and that his uncle was the British General George de Lacy Evans.

 After his hospitalization, Evans spoke little about his past and was described as "not disposed to be communicative" and someone who "observes unusual taciturnity."
 In 1879, when asked why he had "impersonated a man," Evans replied, "Oh, it doesn't matter, and the sooner they put me out of the way and get done with me the better."